 3. Fish Oil Supplements

-Omega-3 fatty acids, found in fish oil, plays a large role in your child’s digestion.
+Omega-3 fatty acids, found in fish oil, plays a large role in your child’s digestion (not to mention brain health!).
+(8)

-But many kids hate the taste of fish, which can make it tricky to get them enough Omega-3 fatty acids.
+But many kids hate the taste of fish, which can make it tricky to get them to eat enough Omega-3 fatty acids.

 No problem – you can get them fish oil supplements instead.
 Follow the instructions of whatever supplement you buy.
 Typically, your child will be required to take one to two supplements daily.